“What additional support do you provide in the classroom for children with special educational needs (SEN)?”

 Pupil progress meetings are held in September and at the end of each term.
 The class teacher meets with the Senior Leadership Team to discuss the progress of the pupils in their class.
 We track the progress of SEN children over time to monitor the effectiveness of provision.
 This shared discussion highlights any potential barriers to learning in order for further support to be planned.

-Children with a statement of educational needs will also have an annual review where their progress will be checked to make sure their needs are being met.
+Children with a statement of educational needs or an EHCP will also have an annual review where their progress will be checked to make sure their needs are being met.
 This will be arranged with parents and carers consultation.

 If it was felt a child’s needs were not being met, a common assessment framework would becompleted.
 This would be done with discussions with the family.